marcusgreen/moodle-qtype_gapfill/README.txt

 Gapfill question type V1.5 for Moodle

 A very easy to use Cloze question type that supports drag/drop answers that work on mobile devices.
+Teachers can define the question with square braces to define the missing words.
+For example
-Teacher can define the question with square braces to define the missing words.
-For example The [cat] sat on the [mat].
+The [cat] sat on the [mat].
 Alternative delimiting characters can be defined during question edit for example The #cat# sat on the #mat# can be valid.